johnbintz/what-did-they-say/readme.txt

 == Screenshots ==

 1. The **What Did They Say?!?** admin screen, with tabs running across the top.
+2. The Manage Transcripts meta box, including the short codes buttons.
+3. The Language management screen.

 == Changelog ==